sunzhida/COMP4461_2017Fall_Lab3/README.md

 ### How to use _Choregraphe_?

-When we start the application, the initial interface looks like below:
+Before starting the application, we need to connect to the 'NaoRobotNet'.
+Then the initial interface of the application looks like below:

 <img src="./images/interface.png" alt="interface" width="50%">

+For each part of the interface, i.e., toolbar and other panels, please refer to the detailed explanation from the official [website](http://doc.aldebaran.com/2-5/software/choregraphe/interface.html).

 You can acquire the detail information about the bridge through [this](https://account.meethue.com/login), like the Internal IP Address, Gateway, etc. You need this information to debug with the lights when you develop your applications.